arenaxr/arena-docs/content/python/index.md

 We have added protection to the ARENA MQTT broker to limit access to change your scenes, which requires Python programs to supply authentication through a Google account.

 ### Sign-In Desktop OS
-If you have a web browser available, the ARENA-py library `Scene(host="myhost.com")` will launch a web browser the first time and ask you for an account to authenticate you with, before opening a client MQTT connection.
+If you have a web browser available, the arena-py library `Scene(host="myhost.com")` will launch a web browser the first time and ask you for an account to authenticate you with, before opening a client MQTT connection.

 ### Sign-In Server/Headless OS
-For headless environments, the ARENA-py library `Scene(host="myhost.com")` will provide you with a url to cut and paste in a browser anywhere, ask you for an account to authenticate you with, and show you a code you can enter on the command line, before opening a client MQTT connection.
+For headless environments, the arena-py library `Scene(host="myhost.com")` will provide you with a url to cut and paste in a browser anywhere, ask you for an account to authenticate you with, and show you a code you can enter on the command line, before opening a client MQTT connection.

 ## Scripts
 Some helper script aliases have been added in this library to help you manage authentication and quick command-line (CLI) publish and subscribe to the ARENA.